A. Younger, MD

 Applicants must have successfully completed an approved residency in orthopedic surgery, or be a specialist in their home country, and must be eligible to work in Canada and obtain an educational medical license through the College of Physicians and Surgeons of British Columbia.
 More information can be found here.

-Please note that if English is your second language, you will be required to complete the IELTS-academic exam and obtain a minimum score of 7 in each component.
+Please note if English is your second language, you will be required to complete the IELTS-academic exam and obtain a minimum score of 7 in each component.

 Also note if you are an international medical graduate, you will need to complete the MCCQE (part 1 and part 2), as per the CPSBC standards.